mrbmc/mrbmc/src/projects/disney-enterprise.md

 | Ad Manager, Mission Control | Advertising curation, provisioning, and deployment.                                         | MRR                     | [Google AdSense](https://adsense.google.com/), Amazon Advertising            |
 | Partner Portal              | Testing APIs, documentation, and issue tracking for developers building with Disney's SDK.  | Net Subs, MRR           | [GitLabs](https://about.gitlab.com/)                                         |
 | [Galaxy](#galaxy)           | Platform for sending personalized targeted messages (Email, SMS, Push) to our users.        | Net Subs, MRR           | [salesforce](https://www.salesforce.com/) + [braze](https://www.braze.com/)  |

-_The scale of this platform was comparable to an entire industry._
+The scale of this platform was comparable to an entire industry.{.caption}

 To prioritize investment in each of these products, I used a Growth Framework, to compare the potential commercial impact for each.
 This helped in securing funding for staffing, contract, and roadmap priority.